Newly Swissed Online Magazine

 Using dialects is often frowned upon in other countries in favor of a "clean" language.
 On the contrary, Swiss German, or Mundart, is extensively used via speech in everyday communication in Switzerland.

 High German is the written language that Swiss nationals learn in school.
-It is used in public institutions and in the media.
+It is used in public institutions and the media.
 No need to worry; any Swiss German speakers will understand your standard German.
-To non-speakers, though, Schwiizerdütsch will at first sound odd, even to the Swiss that learn standard German as their second language.
+However, Schwiizerdütsch will initially sound odd to non-speakers, even to the Swiss who learn standard German as their second language.

 The German-speaking part of Switzerland extends into northern, central, and eastern Switzerland, including Zürich, Bern, Basel, Luzern, Winterthur, and others.